Navid200/xDrip/docs/Updates.md

 | Alpha          | Less up-to-date but more tested than Nightly |
 | Beta           | Less up-to-date but more tested than Alpha  |
 | Stable         | Stable and Beta are usually the same |

+After finding the release that you want, download the file with .apk at the end and no "variant" in the title, under "Assets" and install over.
+No need to uninstall first.
+Installing over your existing xDrip will maintain the settings and readings history.
+To confirm that the update succeeded, view classic status page and check the first line, which shows the date of the release you have installed.

 To select which update channel is used, access Settings &#8722;> xDrip+ Update Settings.
 ![](./images/auto_update.png)